rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 PROD: START BOX
 ######Extended Error Explanations

-Now that you've seen an example of a Rust error, let's look at one particularly useful aspect of errors.
+Now that you've seen a few examples of Rust errors, let's look at one particularly useful aspect of errors.
 Rust encourages you to seek further information on the kind of error you've received with output like this:

 ```bash
 error: re-assignment of immutable variable `x` [--explain E0384]